-There's a light at the end of the tunnel, but coming months will be COVID-19 'worst-case scenario,' expert says - Local News 8
+There's a light at the end of the tunnel, but coming months will be Covid-19 'worst-case scenario,' expert says - Local News 8

 - The US had its highest day of new cases — 217,664 — and deaths — 2,879 — on Thursday, according to Johns Hopkins University.

-- There were a record-setting, 100,667 hospitalizations, according to the COVID Tracking Project.
+- There were a record-setting 100,667 hospitalizations on Thursday, according to the Covid Tracking Project.

 - The US has been adding 1 million new cases every six days for three weeks.

-More than 14 million cases and 276,000 deaths have been recorded in the US, Johns Hopkins says.
+More than 14.2 million cases and 277,000 deaths have been recorded in the US, according to Johns Hopkins.

 IHME projects 262,000 more people will die over the next four months and daily deaths will peak at more than 2,900 in mid-January.